Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

     ![](img/Using_SpiraTest_with_MS-TFS_80b.png)

-    You will now use this personal access token as the "password" that SpiraTeam will use to connect to Azure DevOps.
+    You will now use this personal access token as the "password" that Spira will use to connect to Azure DevOps.
 For the username, you can just use your standard Azure DevOps login (in fact you can use anything, it will only be checking the PAT).

 ## Configuring the Data Mapping

-Next, you need to configure the data mapping between SpiraTeam and TFS.
+Next, you need to configure the data mapping between Spira and TFS.
 This allows the various projects, users, releases, incident types, statuses, priorities and custom property values used in the two applications to be related to each other.
-This is important, as without a correct mapping, there is no way for the integration service to know that a "Not Reproducible" incident in SpiraTeam is the same as a "Closed
+This is important, as without a correct mapping, there is no way for the integration service to know that a "Not Reproducible" incident in Spira is the same as a "Closed
 + Cannot Reproduce" bug work item in TFS (for example).

-The following mapping information needs to be setup in SpiraTeam:
+The following mapping information needs to be setup in Spira:

 - The mapping of the project identifiers for the projects that need to be synchronized
 - The mapping of *users* in the system